ccarloscr/Chipseq-analysis/README.md

 ./chipseq_workflow.nf --help
 ```

-This workflow depends on multiple tools and libraries, which are installed in the Conda environment named chipseq env ([environment.yml](environment.yml)).
+This workflow depends on multiple tools and libraries, which are installed in he Conda environment ([environment.yml](environment.yml)).
 Once the environment is created, it will be called automatically by the [`chipseq_workflow.nf`](chipseq_workflow.nf) script.

 To create the required conda environment:
 ```bash